Vagabondage Press, LLC

 From broad slapstick to the driest of irony, it's always seemed to me that humor is a far under-used tool in the art of

-me laugh out loud or chuckle quietly in the back of my mind.
-The ones that turned plots back on themselves to expose the
+made me laugh out loud or chuckle quietly in the back of my mind.
+The ones that turned plots back on themselves to

-underbellies of hypocrisy, the giddiness of man, to make us laugh (and to wonder) at our own preconceptions.
+expose the underbellies of hypocrisy, the giddiness of man, to make us laugh (and to wonder) at our own

-indulge myself and in this month's issue, you'll find sly bits of wit tucked into corners, ironic twists of fate, outright comedy,
+permission to indulge myself and in this month's issue, you'll find sly bits of wit tucked into corners, ironic twists of

 "Perhaps the mission of those who love mankind is to make people laugh at the truth,